elegant-scipy/elegant-scipy/markdown/preface.markdown

 GitHub (https://github.com/) is a website for hosting, sharing and developing code.
 It is based on Git version control software (http://git-scm.com/).
-We will help you get started in GitHub land, but there are some great resources for a more in-depth experience, e.g **[ED NOTE, reference GitHub book http://shop.oreilly.com/product/0636920033059.do]**
+We will help you get started in GitHub land, but there are some great resources for a more in-depth experience, such as [Introducing GitHub](http://shop.oreilly.com/product/0636920033059.do) by Peter Bell and Brent Beer.

-GitHub has had a massive effect on open source contributions, particularly in Python.
+GitHub has had a massive effect on open source contributions.
-GitHub allows users to publish code.
+GitHub allows users to publish code and collaborate for free.
 Anyone can come along and create a copy (called a *fork*) of the code and edit it to their heart's content.
 They can eventually contribute those changes back into the original by creating a *pull request*.
 There are some nice features like managing issues and change requests, as well as who can directly edit your code.